What is Indian Foot Massage?

 This unique treatment involves the use of ghee or coconut oil and is carried out on the feet, ankles and calves – the treatment begins with a foot and leg massage, to help with relaxation and continues by using a small 3 metal Kansa Vatki bowl, which is invigorating, followed by a balancing massage, encouraging relaxation.

-This treatment helps promote balance in the body mind and spirit, encouraging deep relaxation and revitalises the body.
+This treatment promotes balance in the body mind and spirit, encouraging deep relaxation and revitalises the body.

 Benefits of Indian Foot Massage